CloudLabsAI-Azure/build-your-first-power-bi-report/LabGuidepackageHOL2/Lab Guide/Exercise-02.md

       ![](./Images/e1ss15.png)

 4. Hover over any bar in the chart.
-The tooltip page appears, filtered automatically to that store — the two cards recalculate and the mini-bar shows that store's category mix.
+The tooltip page appears, filtered automatically to that store — the two cards recalculate, and the mini-bar shows that store's category mix.

    ![](./Images/e1ss14.png)